Peter Harkawik

-Peter Harkawik (born 1982, in New York) is an artist working in sculpture and photography.
+Peter Harkawik (born 1982, in New York) is an art dealer, known for directing the gallery Harkawik out of Los Angeles and New York.
+He is also an artist working in sculpture and photography.
 His work has been shown in Los Angeles, New York and Paris and is held in several private and public collections.
 He frequently explores themes of visual perception and intersubjective communication, often drawing from the fields of industrial design and architecture.
 Writing in the New York Times, Roberta Smith described him as "a younger sort-of painter who favors decals on clear vinyl."
 He studied at Hampshire College, University of California, San Diego, Skowhegan School of Painting and Sculpture and Yale University.
 He lives and works in Los Angeles, where he is represented by Thomas Solomon Gallery.

 Harkawik's work often contains an unacknowledged temporal component:

 "For instance, in Harkawik's installation Flesh & Flash (retrofitted) (all works 2010)--a single photograph of the artist's hand gripping a bulbous daikon, the index finger mangled (having once been injured by a belt sander), appeared for weeks to be the work's only component.
 However, on the final night of the show, Harkawik, adding paint to the photo's surface, introduced a latticelike wooden construction to the wall and a chair to the space, thoughtfully positioned for ideal viewing."

 In addition to his studio practice, he has also curated several exhibitions including, in 2011, Touchy Feely, a show exploring connections between visual art and architectural discourse around Critical Regionalism.
 Critic Geoff Tuck remarked, "Harkawik’s exhibition is subtle and deft, and that the works he has chosen to explore his problematizing of Frampton’s 1983 thesis are beautiful and challenging."
 In 2010, he moderated a panel discussion on the legacy of typisierung since the Deutscher Werkbund.
 In 2013, he co-curated exhibitions with Laura Owens at Night Gallery in Los Angeles and at Gavin Brown's enterprise and Venus Over Manhattan in New York.

 In October, 2012, Harkawik installed a large-scale wax and plaster sculpture in the downtown Los Angeles Public Library.